sarahDH615/python_challenge/README.md

     - resources
         - election_data.csv (source data)
     - main.py (script)
-- extra
 - pyboss
+    - employee_data.csv (source data)
     - new_employee_data.csv (data output)
     - pybossconversion.py (script)
 - pyparagraph
     - raw_data
         - paragraph_3.txt (text sample)
     - txt_analysis.py (script)
 ### Description

-This project consists of four sub-projects, all using python scripts to analyse a source csv/txt file, print results to the terminal, and output a new csv containing the analysis results.
+This project consists of four sub-projects, all using python scripts to analyse a source csv/txt file, print results to the terminal, and (for all save pyparagraph) output a new csv containing the analysis results.